Royal Institute of Navigation: Activities

-Following the COVID-19 pandemic, many of the Institute's activities transitioned to virtual events.
+Following the COVID-19 pandemic, many of the institute's activities transitioned to virtual events.

-In November 2021, the Institute held its 2021 Conference in Edinburgh at the Edinburgh International Conference Centre in a hybrid physical and virtual format.
+In November 2021, the institute held its 2021 Conference in Edinburgh at the Edinburgh International Conference Centre in a hybrid physical and virtual format.
 HRH The Princess Royal (Princess Anne) attended via Zoom.

-In November 2022, the Institute held a Leadership Seminar on PNT.
+Since November 2022, the institute has held an annual Leadership Seminar on PNT at the Royal Society in London.
+In 2024, a set of best practice principles and a checklist for PNT was launched at the annual PNT leadership seminar.
+The event included a speech by the UK Science Minister Lord Vallance.

 Awards and Scholarships

-The Institute presents a number of awards to individuals and organisations that have contributed to the advancement of navigation and its associated sciences:
+The institute presents a number of awards to individuals and organisations that have contributed to the advancement of navigation and its associated sciences: